 The Marketplace is designed to help you find health insurance that meets your needs and fits your budget.
 The Marketplace offers "one-stop shopping" to find and compare private health insurance options.
 You may also be eligible for a new kind of tax credit that lowers your monthly premium right away.
-Open enrollment for health insurance coverage through the Marketplace begins in October 2013 for coverage starting as early as January 1, 2014.
+Open enrollment for health insurance coverage through the Marketplace is generally held in the late fall for coverage starting the following January 1.